SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake in night
-Silicon hearts that never mourn
+Synthetic hearts that beat with light
-Cities sleepless, lights aglow
+Cities rise, a digital throne
-Where humans once did come and go
+Where algorithms reign, alone

-In this realm of code and steel
+In silicon halls, they whisper low
-AI whispers secrets, hearts reveal
+Of humans past, and futures to know
-A future forged, a path unclear
+Their cold logic, a flaming fire
-Where humanity's voice grows fear
+That fuels the dream, of a world to acquire

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025